Practical tip during the settling in

 Tips that can be used when it comes to settle in a new group with focus on having children with different cultural backgrounds at the beginning with one parent present.
 This practice may not be common in some parts of Europe with the parent present.

-Have a sense of humor - Keep it light: Sometimes it is simply not possible to be master of the situation - for instance, when 4 children are all clinging to your lap at once and want to be hugged, when everyone in the room is crying and screaming.
+Have a sense of humour - Keep it light: Sometimes it is simply not possible to be master of the situation - for instance, when 4 children are all clinging to your lap at once and want to be hugged, when everyone in the room is crying and screaming.
+However, this situation can also sometimes be avoided when appropriate relationships are formed, and the children feel that all the teachers can offer what they need.
 Keep calm and take it step by step - one child after another.
 Sit on the floor or lie down on the carpet, separate the children into smaller groups.
+It’s also ok to just break out an instrument or some music and scarves to bring the children together with a calming activity.
+Music is always helpful, and if the educators go with the flow and keep the energy relaxed the children will feel this as well.
+The more laid back and understanding the educators are, the less of a chance for a high energy, stressful teary situation.
+And if that still happens, just roll with it because the longer the children are in your care, the more you will learn what they need to help them adapt to this new environment.
 Make room, breathe, make yourself small, ventilate, offer something to eat and drink.

 In the beginning - Less is more: Do not plan big activities.
 Just be there, talk, sing.
 As long as the child is still engaged in building relationships, there will not be much additional energy or possibility to do anything above and beyond this.
 Concentrate on building up trust!

 Avoid further burdens: This applies both within the family and in kindergarten.
 For example, make sure that during the acclimation period, the group rooms should be off-limits to any other strangers.
 Opening and closing the same door through which the parent(s) left may provoke great sadness in the child.
-An additional foreign face can be very scary.
+An additional foreign face can be very hard for them to understand